Want to showcase sick moves and smash that hoop to impress the ladies (or guys)? You may be wondering how tall one needs to be to be able to dunk.

 To summarize, here is a chart to help you figure out how high you should jump to make a dunk.
 The vertical jump numbers were calculated via the dunk calculator I mentioned earlier.

 From this chart, you’ll notice that height is not very important – all that matters is your standing reach and vertical jump.
-Though the taller you are, the higher your standing reach, and the less you will have to jump.
+The taller you are, the higher your standing reach, and the less you will have to jump.

 |Required vertical jump with 10 feet rim height (includes 6 inches of extra reach for comfortable dunking)|

 |5 feet||7’3”||39 inches|